 Interest rates lower

 The RBI has recently cut the repo rate, and the lowered interest rate is expected to continue into next year.
-Major banks and financial institutions have cut their home loan interest rate by about 0.1%.
+Major banks and financial institutions have cut their home loan interest rates by about 0.1%.
 The National Housing Bank has also directed banks to not levy prepayment fees anymore.
 The RBI is also planning to start a volatile interest rate system, which, while causing disturbances initially, should prove to be beneficial in the long run.
 Hence, interest rates levied by banks might be significantly higher than the base rate set by the RBI to account for and balance out the volatility.

 Schemes like PMAY giving home loan market a boost